scaleoutsystems/fedn-cpp-client/README.md

 First deploy e.g FEDn mnist-keras example: https://github.com/scaleoutsystems/fedn/tree/master/examples/mnist-keras

     git clone https://github.com/scaleoutsystems/fedn.git
-    git checkout feature/SK-544
+    git checkout feature/cpp
-    cd fedn/examples/mnist-keras
+    cd fedn/examples/mnist-pytorch

 start services:

-    docker-compose -f ../../docker-compose.yaml up -d --build minio mongo mongo-express api-server dashboard combiner
+    docker-compose -f ../../docker-compose.yaml up -d --build minio mongo mongo-express api-server combiner

 It will take some time to build the images, go grab a coffee!!

 Next, follow the instructions in the README inside fedn/examples/mnist-keras for section "Preparing the environment, the local data, the compute package and seed model".
-Once you have the package and the seed model you can either upload these via the dashboard (http://localhost:8090) or using the [APIClient](https://fedn.readthedocs.io/en/develop/fedn.network.api.html#fedn.network.api.client.APIClient) (obs that you need to install the FEDn API to your local environment, for example using a virtual python environment).
+Once you have the package and the seed model you can either upload these via using the [APIClient](https://fedn.readthedocs.io/en/stable/fedn.network.api.html#fedn.network.api.client.APIClient) (obs that you need to install the FEDn API to your local environment, for example using a virtual python environment).

 ## Connect C++ client
 First ask for combiner assignent via the REST-API using the HTTP client: